Penny Mordaunt: I would be the Tory leader Labour fear the most - NewsBreak

 Ms Mordaunt has so far performed well, gaining public declarations of support from Conservative colleagues to help her progress through the first phases of the race.

-She has also performed strongly in the limited polling of the Tory membership available, putting her firmly alongside Foreign Secretary Liz Truss and former chancellor Rishi Sunak as favourites.
+She has also performed strongly in the limited polls of the Tory membership available, putting her firmly among the favourites which also include Foreign Secretary Liz Truss and former chancellor Rishi Sunak.

-A YouGov snap poll of 876 Tory members carried out over Tuesday and Wednesday saw 27% respond that they would favour Ms Mordaunt as Mr Johnson’s replacement.

-Former minister Kemi Badenoch was second on 15%, while Mr Sunak and Ms Truss were tied on 13%.

 Comments / 0